Os51/beginner-python/conditionals/readme.md

 - When comparing things in Python, the result is a Boolean of the appropriate value.

 ## Comparison Operators
+- These operations determine the result when comparing one value to another.
+- Comparison can be to see whether a value is greater than `>`, less than `<`, not equal `!=`

 ## Equality Operators
 - Operation to determine if a value is equal to another value.